When You’re Triggered: The STAMP Protocol

 Measure the actual moment in front of you.

-- Is this person actually attacking me, or am I bracing for an attack that has not happened?
+• Is this person actually attacking me, or am I bracing for an attack that has not happened yet?

-This is where sociology and psychology both matter.
+This is where both psychology and lived reality matter.

 So measuring the moment is not about gaslighting yourself into pretending everything is fine.
-It is about accurately sorting the moment.
+It is about sorting accurately.

-Sometimes the answer is, “This is mostly old pain talking.”
+Sometimes the answer is, “This is mostly old residue.”

-Sometimes the answer is, “No, something is actually off here.”
+Sometimes the answer is, “No, something is actually wrong here.”

 This is where you choose your next move instead of defaulting to your oldest one.